vividfog/nordpool-predict-fi/README.md

 Examples:

-- Start with: `python nordpool_predict_fi.py --predict` to create a set of price predictions for 7 days into the past and 5 days into the future with NO commit to DB.
+- Start with: `python nordpool_predict_fi.py --train --predict` to create a set of price predictions for 7 days into the past and 5 days into the future with NO commit to DB.
+Training happens in-memory and the model file is not saved.
+This should take less than a minute on a modern CPU.

 - Longer end to end pipeline: Train a new model, show eval stats for it, update a price forecast data frame with it, narrate the forecast, commit it to your SQLite database and deploy the json/md outputs with that data: `python nordpool_predict_fi.py --train --predict --narrate --commit --deploy`.